Their Springtime of Life

-Their Springtime of Life was a Canadian documentary television miniseries which aired on CBC Television in 1972.
+Their Springtime of Life is a Canadian documentary television miniseries which aired on CBC Television in 1972.

 Premise

 This documentary series concerned the Canadian Army during the two world wars.
 Sources for footage included the National Film Board of Canada and various foreign sources.

 Scheduling

-This hour-long series was broadcast on Tuesadays at 10:00 p.m.
+This hour-long series was broadcast on Tuesdays at 10:00 p.m.
 (Eastern time) from 22 August to 12 September 1972.